-6-Speed (5-Speed Similar)
+6-Speed Transmission shown (5-Speed Transmission similar)

 - 1. Remove the filler plug. - 2.
 Check that the lubricant level is up to the bottom of the filler plug hole. - 3.
 If the fluid level is good, install the plug and be sure it is fully seated.
 If the fluid level is low, add more fluid as described in the next steps.